IgniteUI/igniteui-docfx/en/components/grids_templates/keyboard_navigation.md

 ## @@igComponent Keyboard Navigation

-Keyboard navigation is available by default in any grid and aims at covering as many as possible features and scenarios for the end user.
-When you focus a specific cell and press one of the following key combinations, the described behavior is performed.
+Keyboard navigation is available by default in the @@igxName and aims at covering as many as possible features and scenarios for the end user.
+Now in order to improve the overall page navigation experience we reduced the tab stops in the grid.
+Currently we have only the following main tab stops:
+    - GroupBy / Toolbar area /if is enabled/;
+    - header of the grid;
+    - body of the grid;
+    - column summaries /if are enabled/;
+    - the paginator /if is enabled/;

+> Note:
+> Due to this behavior change to navigate between the cells with `tab` and `shift + tab` key is no longer supported in the @@igxName.
+> By pressing `tab` key you are going through the following sequence: "Grid Toolbar" -> "Grid Headers" -> "Grid Body" -> "Summaries" -> "Footer / Grid
+> Paginator".
+Also keep in mind that if you add a focusable element in the grid template it will be added to the page tab sequence.

+### Header Navigation

+We inroduced a full keyboard navigation support in the grid headers, so is possible to navigate with the arrows keys through them.
+Also we provide a number of key combinations that trigger a different column functionality like filtering, sorting, grouping and etc.
+When you focus the header container of the grid and press one of the following key combinations, the described behavior is performed.

-### Key combinations
+#### Key Combinations

-@@if (igxName === 'IgxHierarchicalGrid') {
- - `Arrow Up` - navigates one cell up, going up the grid hierarchy if necessary (no wrapping);
+ - `Arrow Up` - navigates one cell up in the headers (no wrapping); Available only when multi row layout or column groups are defined;
- - `Arrow Down` - navigates one cell down, going deeper into the grid hierarchy if necessary (no wrapping);}@@if (igxName === 'IgxGrid' || igxName === 'IgxTreeGrid') {
- - `Arrow Up` - navigates one cell up (no wrapping);
- - `Arrow Down` - navigates one cell down (no wrapping);}
+ - `Arrow Down` - navigates one cell down in the headers (no wrapping); Available only when multi row layout or column groups are defined;
  - `Arrow Left` - navigates one cell left (no wrapping between lines);
  - `Arrow Right` - navigates one cell right (no wrapping between lines);
+ - `Ctrl + Arrow Left` - moves to leftmost cell in  the row; if there is MRL or MCH to the leftmost cell at the same level;
+ - `Home` - moves to leftmost cell in  the row; if there is MRL or MCH to the leftmost cell at the same level;
+ - `Ctrl + Arrow Right` - moves to rightmost cell in row; if there is MRL or MCH to the rightmost cell at the same level;
+ - `End` - moves to rightmost cell in row; if there is MRL or MCH to the rightmost cell at the same level;
+ - `Alt + L` - opens Advanced filtering dialog if advanced filtering is enabled;
+ - `Ctrl + Shift + L` - opens the Excel style filter or default (row) filter if the column is filterable;
+ - `Ctrl + Arrow Up` - sorts the active column header in ASC order.
+If the column is already sorted in ASC, it will remove the sorting;
+ - `Ctrl + Arrow Down` - sorts the active column header in DSC order.
+If the column is already sorted in DSC, it will remove the sorting;
+ - `Ctrl + Alt + Arrow Left` - group by the active column /if the column is marked as groupable/;
+ - `Ctrl + Alt + Arrow Right` - ungroup by the active column /if the column is marked as groupable/;
+ - `Alt + Arrow Left` or `Alt + Arrow Up` - collapses the column group header if the column is not already collapsed;
+ - `Alt + Arrow Right` or `Alt + Arrow Down` - expands the column group header if the column is not already expanded;
+ - `Space` - select the current column; If the column is already selected, it will remove the selection;

+### Body navigation

+ When you focus the body of the grid and press one of the following key combinations, the described behavior is performed.

+#### Key Combination

+ - `Arrow Up`- navigates one cell up @@if (igxName === 'IgxHierarchicalGrid') {, going up the grid hierarchy if necessary}(no wrapping);
+ - `Arrow Down`- navigates one cell down  @@if (igxName === 'IgxHierarchicalGrid') {, going deeper into the grid hierarchy if necessary}(no wrapping);
+ - `Arrow Left`- navigates one cell left (no wrapping between lines);
+ - `Arrow Right`- navigates one cell right (no wrapping between lines);
+ - `Ctrl + Arrow Left` - moves to leftmost cell in row;
+ - `Ctrl + Arrow Right` - moves to rightmost cell in row;
  - `Ctrl + Arrow Up` - navigates to the first cell in the current column;
  - `Ctrl + Arrow Down` - navigates to the last cell in the current column;
- - `Ctrl + Arrow Left` -  moves to leftmost cell in row;
  - `Home` - moves to leftmost cell in row;
- - `Ctrl + Home` - moves to top left cell in the grid;
- - `Ctrl + Arrow Right` - moves to rightmost cell in row;
+ - `End`- moves to rightmost cell in row;
- - `End` - moves to rightmost cell in row;
+ - `Ctrl + Home` - moves to the top leftmost data cell in the grid;
- - `Ctrl + End` - moves to bottom right cell in the grid;
+ - `Ctrl + End` - moves to bottom rightmost data cell in the grid;
  - `Page Up` - scrolls one page (view port) up;
  - `Page Down` - scrolls one page (view port) down;
  - `Enter` - enters edit mode;
  - `F2` - enters edit mode;
  - `Esc` - exits edit mode;
- - `Tab` - sequentially move the focus over the next cell on the row and if the last cell is reached move to next row; If next row is group row the whole row is focused, if it is data row, move focus over the first cell; When cell is in edit mode, will move the focus to next editable cell in the row, and from the right-most editable cell to the `CANCEL` and `DONE` buttons, and from the `DONE` button to the left-most editable cell within the currently edited row;
+ - `Tab` - available only there is a cell in edit mode; sequentially move the focus to the next editable cell on the row and if the last cell is reached move to first editable cell of the next row; When the row eiditing is enabled from the right-most editable cell moves the focus to the `CANCEL` and `DONE` buttons, and from `DONE` button to the left-most editable cell within the currently edited row;
- - `Shift + Tab` - sequentially move focus to the previous cell on the row, if the first cell is reached move the focus to the previous row.
-If previous row is group row focus the whole row or if it is data row, focus the last cell of the row; when cell is in edit mode, will move the focus to the next editable cell in the row, and from the right-most editable cell to the `CANCEL` and `DONE` buttons, and from the `DONE` button to the left-most editable cell within the currently edited row;
+ - `Shift + TabF2` - available only there is a cell in edit mode; sequentially move the focus yo the previous editable cell on the row, if the first cell is reached move the focus to the last editable cell of the previous row.
+When the row eiditing is enabled from from the right-most editable cell  moves the focus to the `CANCEL` and `DONE` buttons, and from the `DONE` button to the left-most editable cell within the currently edited row;
- - `Space` -  if the row is selectable, on keydown space triggers row selection;@@if (igxName === 'IgxGrid' || igxName === 'IgxHierarchicalGrid') {
+ - `Space` - if the row is selectable, on keydown space triggers row selection;
- - `Alt + Arrow Left` over GroupRow - collapses the group row content if the row is not already collapsed;
+ - `Alt + Arrow Left` or `Alt + Arrow Up` - over GroupRow - collapses the group row content if the row is not already collapsed;
- - `Alt + Arrow Right` over GroupRow - expands the group row content if the row is not already expanded;}
+ - `Alt + Arrow Right` or `Alt + Arrow Down` - over GroupRow - collapses the group row content if the row is not already collapsed;

- - on mouse `wheel` -  blurs the focused element;
+### Demo

 ### Custom keyboard navigation
 Customizing the default behavior, that we described above when a certain key is pressed is one of the great benefits that our keyboard navigation feature provides.
 Like when `Enter key` or `Tab key` are pressed.
 Actions like `going to the next cell` or `cell below` could be handled easily with the powerful keyboard navigation API.